aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ## **Removed APIs**
 ### **Removed Workbook.SaveOptions Property**
-The Workbook.SaveOptions property was marked obsoleted some time back.
-With this release, it has been completely removed from the public API therefore it is advised to use the Workbook.save(Stream, SaveOptions) or Workbook.save(string, SaveOptions) method as alternative.
+The `Workbook.SaveOptions` property was marked obsolete some time ago.
+With this release, it has been completely removed from the public API; therefore, it is advised to use the `Workbook.save(Stream, SaveOptions)` or `Workbook.save(String, SaveOptions)` method as an alternative.
 {{< app/cells/assistant language="java" >}}